PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/difficulty_4.svg" title="Difficulty (Medium-hard)" width="30px" />](#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](#key_manual)&nbsp;

-In simple terms it is the mix between Manual/Stabilized and Acro mode.
-When the Roll/Pitch stick is centered or if you move it up to halfway then the craft behaves like in Manual/Stabilized mode.
-If you move Roll/Pitch stick beyond halfway to full command the the multicopter behaves like in Acro mode.
-This way you could fly in the comfort of stabilized flight but still be able to perform flips and tricks with your multicopter.
+[Rattitude mode](../flight_modes/rattitude_mc.md) allows pilots to fly using [Manual/Stabilized](#manual_stabilized_mc) flight most of the time, but still perform [Acro mode](#acro_mc)-style flips and tricks when desired.

+The vehicle behaves as in *Manual/Stabilized mode* when the Roll/Pitch stick is moved within the central area and like *Acro mode* when the stick is moved in the outer circumference (by default Manual/Stabilized mode occupies about 80% of the range).
+When the sticks are centered the multicopter will level out (but will still drift in the direction of any wind and with any pre-existing momentum).

 <!-- Image missing: https://github.com/PX4/px4_user_guide/issues/189 -->